opencats/OpenCATS_Documentation/docs/preface.rst

 **What license is OpenCATS distributed under?**

 This application is available under two licenses.

 * OpenCATS code is under Mozilla Public License 2.0
 * Code from the original 'CATS Project' circa 2007 is under CATS Public License Version 1.1a (a modified Mozilla Public License)

 **Can we change this license?**

-No, the License remains as-is until the original developers change the license under which they released the code.
-Cognizo, who developed CATS are not changing the license - it will remain licensed under the CPL.
+For now, no.  The original code will continue to be licensed under the CPL.
+The OpenCATS team is aggresively working towards moving away from the CPL to a full MPL release.

+The OpenCATS code is a combination of MPL and CPL code as of this writing.

 **What CAN we change?**

-If there was a need, the project name and/or logo could be changed.
-We have for example changed the Project name to OpenCATS
+You can change OpenCATS use OpenCATS in whatever way you choose.
+HOWEVER the items noted in the CPL can not be changed until OpenCATS moves to a full MPL release.
+See the next question for details.

 **What are the key features of this license?**